SamSteele01/BookLocal/README.md

 Pull from Dev and then make a branch with your name or the issue you are working on.
 Only push to that branch.

 Pull from Dev, merge to your branch, and run locally to catch errors before opening a pull request.

+## Documentation

+The docs folder has lots of reading material.
+Not all of the suggestions have been implemented yet.